Skip to content

 71. Examples of species and/or habitat conservation management?

-The company has an HCV Management and Rehabilitation Plan to protect riparian areas and habitats for endangered species.
-It has also installed warning signs and set up boundary pits to protect HCV areas from logging, burning, and hunting of protected species and wildlife.
+The company has implemented an HCV management and rehabilitation plan to protect riparian areas and habitats for endangered species.
+It has also installed warning signs and established boundary pits to safeguard HCV areas from logging, burning, and hunting of protected species and wildlife.

 • P